Locations:

 Red, purple bumps on the surface of someone's skin.

-Maybe you’ve been dealing with hidradenitis suppurativa for a while now.
+Maybe you’ve been dealing with hidradenitis suppurativa (HS) for a while now.
 Or maybe you’re just starting to show signs of the chronic skin condition for the first time.
-You may be tempted to pick at those pesky cysts appearing on your armpits, groin or breast tissue, but no matter how inflamed, irritated or itchy they might be, picking at your cysts is the worst thing you can do.
+Whatever your relationship with HS, you may be tempted to pick at those pesky cysts appearing on your armpits, groin or breast tissue.

 Advertisement